-IIC’s third Student & Emerging Conservator Conference will be held on the 15th & 16th October 2015.
+IIC’s third Student & Emerging Conservator Conference, Making the Transition, will be held on the 15th & 16th October 2015.
 Following on from the successful 2013 (Copenhagen) and 2011 (London) Student & Emerging Conservator Conferences this conference will allow those at the start of their professional journeys the chance to discuss and explore the three areas of:

 - Differences in the conservation education systems of different countries and how these can help - or not.